Skip to content

 8. Create a Renewal Room for staff.
 Renewal rooms are a place staff can go when stressed, post-adverse event, or even during their scheduled breaks.
 It should be a quiet room with comfortable seating, such as a recliner(s) with soft lighting, and relaxing music.
 Many Renewal Rooms also include aromatherapy such as lavender, hot tea and other calming amenities.
 It is important to create the culture to support staff using this space without judgment or guilt.
 Learn more

 CPS has created a series of videos to help organizations and individual health care workers to learn techniques to support self-care, create mindfulness and reduce stress.
-If your organization is interested in learning more about how you can support your staff in making self-care a priority, please contact info@centerforpatientsafety.org or visit our MemberClicks site to access a CPS annual subscription that includes access to the Self-Care Session videos.
+If your organization is interested in learning more about how you can support your staff in making self-care a priority, please contact info@centerforpatientsafety.org.

 LEARN MORE